 It’s not about karaoke Fridays or bringing your dog to work.
 This could boost happiness at work in the short term, but will not make your talent stick around in the long run.

 Building a culture of trust is what makes the real difference.

-Oh, and if you want to attend to one of those events, be sure to check out these websites:
+Oh, and if you want to attend this event, be sure to check out the website:

 - happy people better business (special conditions if you attend with two)

 It would be great to connect with you on this occasion…

 A #mustread article on the subject of trust is the neuroscience of trust, published in Harvard Business Review about one year ago, by Paul Zak.
 Through his research on the brain chemical oxytocin, Paul Zak developed a framework for creating a culture of trust and building a happier, more loyal, and more productive workforce.